 "George-san and I swore our love to each other.
 As proof, I accepted the ring...
 With that, our eternal vows were completed!
 No matter how you torture us with your wicked magic and your malice, you cannot disgrace that for all eternity!"

 One of the servants in the Ushiromiya mansion.
 She is a very sweet and shy girl who shares Kanon's belief in their being furniture within the Ushiromiya household.
-Despite that, though, she actively cultivates a relationship with George.She, Kanon and Beatrice are heavily implied to all be the same person, created as personas of Yasu.
+Despite that, though, she actively cultivates a relationship with George.She, Kanon and Beatrice are the same person, created as personas of Sayo Yasuda.

 - Adapted Out: Not really an "adaptation", but she isn't included in Forgery of the Purple Logic.

 - Artificial Human: According to an anti-mystery perspective.
-From an anti-fantasy perspective, it's subverted: the reason why Shannon doesn't consider herself human is because as Yasu, he/she has injuries from when he/she fell off the cliff that damaged his/her sexual organs.
-As a result, Yasu believes he/she has "a body that can't love" and that this makes him/her practically subhuman (which is why Shannon and Kanon refer to themselves as "furniture" and believe that they don't deserve to be loved).
+From an anti-fantasy perspective, it's subverted: the reason why Shannon doesn't consider herself human is because her real self Sayo Yasuda has injuries from when he/she fell off the cliff that damaged his/her sexual organs.
+As a result, Sayo believes he/she has "a body that can't love" and that this makes him/her practically subhuman (which is why Shannon and Kanon refer to themselves as "furniture" and believe that they don't deserve to be loved).